supervisely-ecosystem/import-wizard-docs/converter_docs/point_cloud_episodes/supervisely.md

 ## Format of frame_pointcloud_map.json

-This file create for mapping between pointcloud files and annotation frames in the correct order.
+This file set mapping between pointcloud files and annotation frames in the correct order.

 ```json
 {